The Unix Shell

 Show explanation

 The bug is passing *.csv without quotes, so the shell expands the glob before find runs and the command searches for files whose names match already-expanded filenames from the current directory.
-Teaches that the shell expands unquoted wildcards before passing them to any command, and that patterns given to find -name must be quoted.

 Run this script and examine the output.
 Does each output line contain just the family name, or does it contain the whole row?